kagisearch/kagi-docs/docs/orion/features/custom-blocklists.md

-# Custom Block Lists
+# Custom Blocklists

-> **Note**: The Custom Block Lists feature is currently only available in Orion RC version.
+> **Note**: The Custom Blocklists feature is currently only available in Orion RC version.

-Orion for Mac allows you to customize it's ad blocker by using custom block lists.
-Block lists are lists of domains that are known to serve ads, trackers, malware and other annoyances.
+Orion for Mac allows you to customize it's ad blocker by using custom blocklists.
+Blocklists are lists of domains that are known to serve ads, trackers, malware and other annoyances.
 Orion checks web page requests against these lists and blocks any requests to the listed domains.
 This prevents ads from being displayed and trackers from following you around.

-## Updating Block Lists
+## Updating Blocklists

-Block lists are constantly updated as new ad/tracking domains appear.
+Blocklists are constantly updated as new ad/tracking domains appear.
 List maintainers work to identify and add new ad-serving domains as they pop up.

-To manually update block lists, go to **Orion** > **Settings** > **Privacy** and click **Update Now**.
+To manually update blocklists, go to **Orion** > **Settings** > **Privacy** and click **Update Now**.
 Wait for the "Processing update" message to disappear.

 <img src="./media/blocklists_update_now.png" width="500" alt="Blocklists - Update Now"><br />

 <img src="./media/blocklists_procesing_update.png" width="500" alt="Blocklists - Processing Update"><br />

-## Adding Block Lists
+## Adding Blocklists

 To add a block list to Orion go to **Orion** > **Settings** > **Privacy** and click the **Show Filter Lists** button.